Egg-sharing is a way to get cheaper private IVF treatment in Manchester and Cheshire.

-If you want IVF treatment at Manchester Fertility but can’t afford private IVF and are willing to donate some of your eggs to other infertile women, you could in return for donating your eggs receive a cycle of IVF/ICSI with us at a subsidised rate of £520.
-This includes all the drugs, however you will need to pay for screening tests at £350.
+If you want IVF treatment at Manchester Fertility but can’t afford private IVF and are willing to donate some of your eggs to other infertile women, in return for donating your eggs you'll receive a cycle of IVF/ICSI with us at a subsidised rate.

-If you take part in our egg-sharing programme, the same rules apply as if you didn’t need IVF and just wanted to donate eggs.
-You will need to fulfil certain criteria with regards to age and medical history.
+If you wish to take part in our egg-sharing programme, the same rules apply as if you didn’t need IVF and just wanted to donate eggs.
+You must be between the ages of 18 and 35, and you'll need to fulfil other criteria relating to your medical history.
+Full details of our egg donor criteria can be found here.

 Some facts you might want to know: